nibsuoogee/dis-bereal-clone/README.md

    In the server side, `app.ts` is used to register routers. `routes\postRoutes.ts` defines the routes for the posts router, and controllers such as `controllers\postController.ts` define the logic that is executed when a route is hit.

 5. `\server\src\database\db.ts`: contains the definition of query() and handles the connection to the database when it is called.

+### TypeScript types 🧪

+`\shared\types.ts` contains all common type definitions for the data structures used in the project, such as User and Post.
+Use these common definitions in the client and server code to ensure consistency.